-I’m an interdisciplinary teacher and writer working at the fuzzy intersection of English, rhetoric and composition, communication studies, media studies, science and technology studies, and U.S. history.
+I’m a college professor working at the intersection of English, rhetoric and composition, communication studies, media studies, science and technology studies, and U.S. history.
 Or, as I like to think of it, where American studies meets media ecology.
-Broadly speaking, I’m interested in what happens when print culture and other, older ways of knowing and being get ousted by screens, computers, and the like.
-Somewhat more narrowly, I’m interested in the relationship between technology and work and what it means to be a human being.
-Before this, I used to do other stuff, including work in film production, web design, and private security.
+Sometimes I also write stuff.
+Broadly speaking, I’m interested in the changing media environment in the United States since the 19th century, especially in how those changes play out in the arena of work and other aspects of the human condition.
+Before this, I did stints in film production, web design, and private security.
 I have a B.A. from the University of Southern California and a Ph.D. from the University of Iowa.
 Both in American studies.
 My dissertation project was a critical history of the early life hacking movement.

 For more, check out my long-running, sporadically-updated blog; follow me on Twitter 𝕏; and/or send me an email.